19 Crimes Red Blend Review

-This wine - and all of the others in the 19 Crimes stable - are based on the convicts who weresentenced to transportation to Australia.
+This wine - and all of the others in the 19 Crimes stable - each tells a story about the convicts who were sentenced to deportation to Australia.

-For those that made it, a new life as colonists awaited but the perils were such that only thetoughest survived.
+For those that made it, a new life as colonists awaited, but the perils were such that only the toughest survived.

 However, it’s worth mentioning that 19 Crimes are so invested in this brand image that they’ve covered off even the tiniest detail.

-Every cork is printed with one of the crimes which is only visible once the bottle is opened: which one will you get?
+Every cork is printed with one of the crimes which is only visible once the bottle is opened.
+Which one will you get?

-Next: Discover why Kung Fu Girl Riesling is different from your typical American Riesling.
+Recommended: Discover why Kung Fu Girl Riesling is different from your typical American Riesling.

 John Boyle O’Reilly